 Fillings

-Medicaid pays for filling in all states supporting basic restorative dental services as this is the least expensive and most frequently needed treatment.
+Medicaid pays for fillings in all states, supporting basic restorative dental services, as this is the least expensive and most frequently needed treatment.

 Tooth decay (caries) falls neatly inside the dental insurance category.
-Expect your plan to pay for white fillings only in the front teeth (central and lateral incisors).
+Your plan might pay for white fillings only in the front teeth (central and lateral incisors).

 Crowns